Ricky Wright

 Stacy Wase

-Assistant Chief of Records & Supply
+Assistant Chief of Records and Supply

 Assistant Chief Wase has been with the Clay County Sheriff’s Office for more than 14 years.
 She began her career in the Training Unit and has spent the past 12 years with the Information Technology Section where she has served as a technician, server administrator, supervisor and manager.